 Latest posts by Times Now News (see all)

-- Petrol prices static, diesel prices drop by 7 paise on Tuesday.
-Check today’s rates in top cities - August 20, 2019
+- Petrol prices drop by 5 paise, diesel static on Thursday.
+Check today’s fuel rates in top cities - December 12, 2019